GroupSense/darkrecon-exercises/README.md

 For this exercise you'll have to scrape the contents of special website designed as a web-scraping sandbox: [books.toscrape.com](http://books.toscrape.com/).

-Create a `program` (project, script) that will create a [csv](https://en.wikipedia.org/wiki/Comma-separated_values) with the following information about each book found on the site
+Create a `program` (project, script) that will create a [csv](https://en.wikipedia.org/wiki/Comma-separated_values) with the following information about each book found on the [store catalog](http://books.toscrape.com/catalogue/category/books_1/index.html).

 ---